 The declining flow of foreign aid to the region from Western countries has exacerbated a paradigm shift in trade and development.
 As of 2015, inter-Africa trade is evident in East Africa Community (EAC) objectives; commodities in varying scales are crisscrossing the borders.

-Similarly Economic Partnerships Agreements between East African countries and the West shows how the region is positioning itself.
+Similarly, Economic Partnership Agreements between East African countries and the West show how the region is positioning itself.
 Other similar agreements include Africa Growth and Opportunity Act (AGOA) with USA, Tokyo International Conference on Africa Development (TICAD) as well as India-Africa Trade Agreement.
 These development trends have awaken the commodity sector in the region and this enables Solidaridad to play its role in sustainable supply chains.

 Population in the region is increasing, and the expanding middle class has changed consumption patterns.
 Noteworthy are the international supermarkets chains such as Carrefour establishing branches in the region.
 These changing consumption patterns across commodities are pegged on quality aspects, safety concerns and sustainable sourcing.
 Therefore, the strategic role of Solidaridad in engaging with commodity producers, processors and markets is clear.